NutreStore Side Effects

 Generic Name: glutamine

 Note: This page contains side effects data for the generic drug glutamine.
 It is possible that some of the dosage forms included below may not apply to the brand name NutreStore.

 It is possible that some side effects of NutreStore may not have been reported.
 These can be reported to the FDA here.
 Always consult a healthcare professional for medical advice.

 Applies to glutamine: oral capsule, oral packet, oral powder, oral powder for solution, oral powder for suspension, oral tablet

-Along with its needed effects, glutamine (the active ingredient contained in NutreStore) may cause some unwanted effects.
-Although not all of these side effects may occur, if they do occur they may need medical attention.
+As well as its needed effects, glutamine (the active ingredient contained in NutreStore) may cause unwanted side effects that require medical attention.

-Check with your doctor immediately if any of the following side effects occur while taking glutamine:Less common
+If any of the following side effects occur while taking glutamine, check with your doctor immediately:Less common

 - Blood in urine

 - fast heartbeat